-4. Total costs per diem ceiling (including return on equity):
+4. Total costs per diem ceiling (including ROE):

-Shall not exceed \$ 239.09 for the Developmental Residential/Developmental Institutional classes and shall not exceed \$267.02 for the Developmental Non-Ambulatory classes as of April 1, 1998.
-For subsequent rate semesters, these ceiling amounts shall be inflated forward based on one times the ICF/IID inflation index utilizing the same inflation methodology as used in calculating prospective rates.
-When a provider's interim cost is limited to the total cost ceiling, the ceiling shall be allocated to each component based on the percentage that each component's interim cost is to the total of all components' interim costs, including return on equity.
+Shall not exceed \$239.09 for the Developmental Residential/Developmental Institutional classes and shall not exceed \$267.02 for the Developmental Non-Ambulatory classes.

+These ceiling amounts shall be inflated forward based on one times the ICF/IID inflation index utilizing the same inflation methodology as used in calculating prospective rates.

+When a provider's interim cost is limited to the total cost ceiling, the ceiling shall be allocated to each component based on the percentage that each component's interim cost is to the total of all components' interim costs, including ROE.
-Example: Interim Per cent

-Cost to total Ceiling
+Example: Interim Cost Percent to Total Ceiling

 Operating 58.15 23.26 55.82

 Resident Care 158.89 63.56 152.54

 Property 25.70 10.28 24.67

+ROE 7.26 2.9 6.97

+Total 250 100% 240